joelvandiver/joelvandiver.github.io/_posts/2019-12-07-docker-sql-server.md

 > What used to take a few hours with several touch points, now just takes a couple of commands and a few mins.

+Also, since this is on Docker, SQL SERVER is fully isolated from the rest of my system.

 ## Let's Get This Done

-Install the latest with `docker run`:
+Install the latest with `docker pull`:

 ```powershell
 docker pull mcr.microsoft.com/mssql/server:2017-latest